- Academic – lower grades, missing assignments, continually seeking specials accommodations (extensions, etc.)

 If someone approaches you and informs you of a possible sexual assault, you must file a confidential report to comply with the Federal Clery Act.
 All institutional officials with significant responsibility for campus and student activities have reporting obligations under the Clery Act.
 Faculty who serve as advisors to student groups, coaches, and staff involved in student affairs are all included in this group.
 Only professional mental health and pastoral counselors are exempt from reporting.

-- Encourage him or her to get medical attention immediately.
+- Encourage the student to get medical attention immediately.

-- Suggest he or she contact a local crisis service.
+- Suggest the student contact a local crisis service.

-- Advise him or her to discuss concerns with a counselor if the individual is struggling with emotional or psychological issues.
+- Advise the student to discuss concerns with a counselor if the individual is struggling with emotional or psychological issues.

-- Encourage her or him to file a report by contacting the police or judicial affairs.
+- Encourage the student to file a report by contacting the police or judicial affairs.
 Make sure to clarify that filing a report does not mean the individual must file charges.

 - Simply Listen.
-Do not judge and help him or her or refer the individual to people who can help.
+Do not judge and or refer the individual to people who can help.
 There is a specific reason, no matter what it is, this individual chose to open up to you (the faculty member) about this.

 - Don't promise confidentiality.
 Only a counselor or certified health professional can promise total confidentiality.